jkreft-usgs/tomcat-monitor/README.md

 Compare the result to the code.
 You should be able to grasp what's going on.

 ### Explanations and background

+#### overview: web apps in servlet containers

+Monitoring and control/recovery for Java Servlet Container-based web apps is a problem of nested functionality, logic, and access.

+At the outermost level is **the server, its OS, its network resources, and usually some kind of external data store.** Most monitoring devices or frameworks can access these pretty well.
+They can obtain statistics, run diagnostics, and execute recovery measures up to and including hard restarts, depending on permissions and non-extraordinary physical access.
+We can generally treat this as a solved problem.

+The second layer in is **the JVM**.
+This is a bit more problematic; the JVM is, by design, a sandbox with strictly controlled interactions with the host system.
+JVM statistics, diagnostics, and control are exercised from within the JVM; you need a Java program to run those operations.

+The third layer in is the **Tomcat server/servlet container itself.** It is a Java application, which can self-report all kinds of things.

+Finally, the **web app hosted by Tomcat** is a Java app that, again, needs to self-report.
+Tomcat can give information on the Tomcat-level resources being used by the app, but the application's internal logic is opaque to Tomcat.

+#### how this works with that: lowest common denomitator is damn common.

+This repo contains examples of, and description of techniques for, handling the second and third layers in a non-invasive, low-effort fashion.
+It works by taking advantage of Tomcat's built-in Manager application:

+ - Becuase it's a web app that ships with Tomcat, it works externally without need for additional installation.
+You only need to have the necessary permissions.

+ - Because it's internal to the JVM, it can provide a pretty good information set about status, and resource usage, for the JVM at large and Tomcat in particular.

+ - It does NOT provide any information that depends on the internal logic of the application.

+Is the Tomcat Manager the best tool for the job?
+Well, no, not in absolute quality and usability.
+But, it is built in, so using it doesn't demand going down the rabbit hole.

 The Tomcat server exposes a number of interfaces for monitoring and control via the [Tomcat Manager](http://tomcat.apache.org/tomcat-7.0-doc/manager-howto.html).
 In a lot of ways, this is excellent.
 It permits users with proper authorization to deploy, run, shut down, reload, and restart Tomcat applications.
 It also provides the ability to monitor a lot of the otherwise difficult-to-access internal statistics of apps running in the Tomcat container, and the container itself.